 - Keep your feet wider than shoulder-width apart, and turn your toes out.

 - Bend down from the waist and get into a position where your spine is parallel to the floor.
-Feel the stretch in your spine and hamstrings.
+Pull your shoulders down and lengthen your back.

 - Keep breathing and hold this pose for 20 seconds.